ans-group/sdk-php/README.md

 Contributing
 ------------

-We welcome contributions that will benefit our users, please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to get involved.
+We welcome contributions that will benefit other users, please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to get involved.